Our rating(3.9/5)

 • Lack of transparency about all costs and contract terms.

-Since merging with FIS, the website has become even more confusing (sometimes inaccessible due to errors) so it is even harder to find the right information.
-It’s therefore important to close-read any new contract or agreement given to you by FIS/Worldpay and ask for clarification about charges before committing to anything.
+The website has become more confusing (sometimes inaccessible due to errors) in the last several years, so it can be hard to find the right information.
+It’s therefore important to close-read any new contract or agreement given to you by Worldpay and ask for clarification about charges before committing to anything.

-The quality of customer service has improved significantly over the past months, though.
+The quality of customer service has improved significantly over the past couple of years, though.
 If Trustpilot reviews are to be trusted, the overall satisfaction has gone up to an “Excellent” rating.
 It seems the majority of users get sufficient support and are happy with their fees and products.

 Ingenico Axium DX8000 in its cradle